python-namibia/python-namibia.github.io-2016/_schedule/workshops/install-party01.md

 layout: talk
 title: "Installation clinic (continues after lunch)"
 date: 2016-01-25 11:00:00
-speaker: Vince Knight and anyone else who wants to help
+speaker: Vince Knight and assistants
 location: Room 01
 day: Monday
 duration: 3 hours
 ---

 We will be on hand to help install all necessary software to fully enjoy the
-workshop:
+workshops:

 - Python;
 - A good editor (or two);
 - Web development libraries (Django, Django CMS);
 - Scientific libraries (Pandas, Numpy, sklearn)
+- Git

 and anything else.